memcachier/docs/heroku_articles/expressjs-memcache.md

 $ npm install express
 ```

-To make our life a bit easier we will use a template engine.
-In this tutorial
-we use `ejs` but you could also use `mustache`, `pug`, or `nunjucks` if you
+To simplify development, we'll use a template engine.
+This tutorial uses `ejs`, but you can use whichever engine you prefer, including `mustache`, `pug`, or `nunjucks`.
-prefer.
-So, let's add the template engine to our app:

 ```term
 $ npm install ejs
 ```

-Now that we have installed all the packages we need, we can create our app.
-We
-will create a page that calculates the largest prime smaller than a number
+Now that we've installed all the packages we need, we can add our app code.
+We'll create a page that calculates the largest prime number that's smaller than a number a visitor submits.

-a visitor submits.
-Create `app.js` and fill it with the following code:
+Create `app.js` and paste the following code into it:

 ```js
 var express = require("express");